 When Does the Season Begin?

-On-snow training for returning members of our Alpine Comp team can begin in early December, weather permitting.
-Organized training for all team members for the 2017-2018 season will begin on December 26, 2017, the first day of our Holiday Mini-Camp.
+On-snow training for returning members can begin in early December, weather permitting, with loosely organized gate training.
+Organized training for all team members for the 2018-2019 season will begin on December 26, 2018, the first day of our Holiday Mini-Camp.

 What is the Training Schedule?

-Weekly Alpine and Snowboard Training: During the season, alpine racing training takes place on Saturday mornings from 8:00 a.m. to 11:00 a.m.; Sunday mornings from 9:00 a.m. to 11:00 a.m.; and Friday evenings from 6:30 p.m. to 8:30 p.m.
-(Friday evening sessions do not include a snowboard coach.)
-We also offer an optional additional training session for skiers (at additional cost) on Saturday afternoons during the season from 3:30 p.m to 5:30 p.m.
+Weekly Alpine and Snowboard Training: During the season, alpine racing training takes place on Saturday mornings from 8:00 a.m. to 11:00 a.m.; Sunday mornings from 9:00 a.m. to 12 noon.; and Tuesday and Friday evenings from 6:30 p.m. to 8:30 p.m. (evening sessions do not include a snowboard coach.)

 When Does the Season End?